osrn/lazy-ledger/README.md

 ## CLI
 `solar ll:alloc (height)` : shows the block allocation at last block or at block height.

+`solar ll:rollback height` : deletes all records starting with the first block of the round for the given height.

 ## Logs
 Uses the core logger with (LL) prefix.
 Type `pm2 logs solar-relay` or `less -R +F ~/.pm2/logs/solar-relay-out.log` to watch the logs in real time. `grep "(LL)" ~/.pm2/logs/solar-relay-out.log` or `less -R ~/.pm2/logs/solar-relay-out.log` then less command `&(LL)` to filter for Lazy-Ledger output.